 Michael Krigsman: You’re trying to connect economists who are focused on machine intelligence technologies to, when you say “practitioners,” how do you define the practitioner in this case?

-James Cham: I’d say that in a lot of cases, the economists who are thinking about machine learning haven’t spent enough time with the guys and gals on the ground actually building models day to day, understanding how hard it is, what’s easy and what’s not easy.
+James Cham: I’d say that in a lot of cases, the economists who are thinking about machine learning haven’t spent enough time with the guys and gals on the ground [who are] actually building models day to day, [to understand] how hard it is.
+What’s easy and what’s not easy.
 And, I think that there are lots of open questions about that right now.

 Michael Krigsman: And, what is the …